Access Gap Cover

-There are no waiting periods for accidents.
+There are no waiting periods for accidents that occur after you join TUH.
 Some services do not apply to all levels of cover.
 See your product brochure for details on services available on your specific level of cover.

-Claims for work related injuries must be submitted directly to WorkCover.
+Claims for work related injuries must be submitted directly to WorkCover of the Workers Compensation authority in your state.
 In the event that WorkCover rejects your claim, TUH may make payment relevant to your level of cover.
 We require fully itemised accounts/receipts with a copy of WorkCover’s letter stating that you are not entitled to WorkCover benefits.